 To prune a rubber plant to make bushy you should know when to prune them, remove all unwanted branches, reduce the height, propagate, prune regularly and maintain your plants.
-Rubber trees will become bushier when you prune their leaves and stems, so concentrate on those areas.
+Rubber trees of the Euphorbiaceae family will become bushier when you prune their leaves and stems, so concentrate on those areas.

 Aside from pruning rubbers, you still have other options to make your rubbers bushy.
 Read this article to learn the best tips for pruning your beautiful rubbers as well as other ways to make them bushy.